EduardoArroyoGil/earthquake_usa_anaysis/README.md

 The objective of this project is to find the level of affection of an earthquake to society in a certain region for various regions of the USA.
 Mainly to the GDP of the study area.

 ##   Data:
-The data is taken from [Kaggle](https://www.kaggle.com/danielpe/earthquakes) refered to the [USGS data](https://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php) and feeded by [FRED API](https://fred.stlouisfed.org/docs/api/fred/).
+The data is taken from [Kaggle](https://www.kaggle.com/danielpe/earthquakes) refered to the [USGS data](https://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php) (to understand better and deeper the data set click [here](notebooks/Scanning%20Earthquake%20Dataset.ipynb)) and feeded by [FRED API](https://fred.stlouisfed.org/docs/api/fred/).
 Therefore both data will be merged by year and by state of USA.

 To refresh and check the process running [click here](/notebooks/Process%20Trigger.ipynb)